Leap of faith

 In philosophy, a leap of faith is the act of believing in or accepting something not on the basis of reason.
 The phrase is commonly associated with Danish philosopher Søren Kierkegaard.

 Idiomatic usage

 As an idiom, leap of faith can refer to the act of believing something that is unprovable.
 The term can also refer to a risky thing a person does in hopes of a positive outcome.
-Moreover, leap of faith may also refer to a mechanic in videogames in which the player is forced to jump to a platform or location that cannot be seen from the player's current position.